ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 The help documentation has more information about what dictionaries can do.

-Its worth mentioning that the value part of a dictionary can be any kind of data, even another dictionary, or some complex nested structure.
+It's worth mentioning that the value part of a dictionary can be any kind of data, even another dictionary, or some complex nested structure.
 The same is true about a list: they can contain complex data types.